-After all muscular tissues were removed, anatomical axes along the length of the intramedullary canals of the femur and tibial were marked based on the method proposed by Moreland.
-In order to carry out this biomechanical experiment, we reserved approximately 25 cm of the distal femur, proximal tibia and fibula, wrapped dissected cadaveric knees with polyethylene films to prevent dehydration and cryopreserved at − 20℃.
+Then removed all muscular tissues, draw the anatomical axes along the length of the intramedullary canals of the femur and tibial based on the method proposed by Moreland et al. For this biomechanical experiment, we reserved approximately 25 cm of the distal femur and proximal tibia and fibula, and wrapped the dissected cadaveric knee with polyethylene films to prevent dehydration and cryopreserved at −20℃.

 An ultra-low-pressure sensitive film (LLW type, Fujifilm Investment Co.
-Ltd. Japan) (0.5–2.5 MPa) is used to reflect the contact pressure on tibial plateau, in order to ensure the quality of the pressure-sensitive film, we set the room humidity to 35%RH and the temperature to 20°C. Trim the pressure-sensitive film into somehow match shape according to our preliminary experiment, then seal it with a polyethylene film bag, a total thickness must be less than 250µm, thereafter carefully insert it under the meniscus and fully accessed into the joint cavity, suture the capsule tightly, leakage, bending, breakage of the sealed bag means failure (Fig. 2).
-In order to distinguish the anterior and posterior side, the corresponding anterior side of the pressure sensitive sheet is clamped with a hemostatic forceps in advance to make an impression.
+Ltd. Japan) (0.5–2.5 MPa) is used to measure the contact pressure on tibial plateau, in order to ensure the quality of the pressure-sensitive film, we set the room humidity to 35%RH and the temperature to 20°C. Trim the pressure-sensitive film into somehow match shape according to our preliminary experiment, then seal it with a polyethylene film bag, a total thickness must be less than 250μm, thereafter carefully insert it under the meniscus and fully accessed into the joint cavity, suture the capsule tightly, leakage, bending, breakage of the sealed bag mean failure (Fig. 2).
+In order to distinguish the anterior and posterior side of knee, the corresponding anterior side of knee on the pressure sensitive sheet is clamped with a hemostatic forceps in advance to make an impression.

 Clamp the femur and tibial end perpendicularly and reinforce with the denture base resin and solution (type II self-setting dental powder and tray water) (Fig. 3-4).
 Then transfer and assemble the combination to the biomechanical testing machine (Electroforce 3520-AT, Bose company, USA).
 As the measurement work will be done dozens of times, so we are intended to ensure conformity between each step.